pallets/jinja/docs/templates.rst

 Macros
 ~~~~~~

-Macros comparable with functions in regular programming languages.
-They are
+Macros are comparable with functions in regular programming languages.
+They
-useful to put often used idoms into reusable functions to not repeat yourself.
+are useful to put often used idioms into reusable functions to not repeat
+yourself.

-Macros can be defined in helper templates with then are :ref:`imported <import>`
+Macros can be defined in helper templates which then are :ref:`imported
-or directly in the template where they are used.
-There is one big difference
+<import>` or directly in the template where they are used.
+There is one big
-between those two possibilities.
-A macro that is defined in the template where
+difference between those two possibilities.
+A macro that is defined in the
-it's also used has access to the context passed to the template.
-A macro
+template where it's also used has access to the context passed to the template.
-defined in another template and then imported can only access variables defined
+A macro defined in another template and then imported can only access variables
-there or in the global context.
+defined there or in the global context.

 Here a small example of a macro that renders a form element::